 Notice of Federal Tax Liens and the Fresh Start Program

 If an individual fails to pay their tax debt the government can file a claim against that person’s property with a federal tax lien.
 “Property” includes everything an individual owns, including real estate, vehicles and financial assets.
 The Notice of Federal Tax Lien alerts creditors that the government has a legal right to a taxpayer’s property.
 This may limit your ability to get credit.

 Similar to installment agreements, FSI has raised the Notice of Federal Tax Lien filing threshold to $10,000 from $5,000.
 The IRS might still choose to file at an amount less than $10,000, but it’s not as automatic as before.

-If you’re struggling with paying your taxes, don’t know how to fill out an Offer in Compromise or don’t know which forms to file, contact Optima Tax Relief today.
+Do you need tax relief help?
+If you’re struggling with paying your taxes, don’t know how to fill out an Offer in Compromise or don’t know which forms to file, contact us today.
 We’ll help you take advantage of the Fresh Start Initiative, and deal with the IRS so you don’t have to.